The Evolution of Inustrial IoT Platforms From Edge to Cloud

 Key to IIoT’s success is the development of its platforms, which have progressed from edge computing to cloud-based solutions, each with its own benefits and challenges.

-This article will explore the evolution of IIoT platforms, looking at the shift from edge to cloud computing-based solutions, and will discuss the benefits and challenges of each in detail.
+This article will explore the evolution of platforms based on industrial IoT, looking at the shift from edge to cloud computing-based solutions, and will discuss the benefits and challenges of each in detail.
 Let’s dive in.

 What is edge computing?